DisTrinex/DisTrinex/README.md

-TADJER Abderrahmane
+# TADJER Abderrahmane

+## Artificial Intelligence Engineering Student

+---

+## Profile
-I am an Artificial Intelligence Engineering student with a strong focus on machine learning and problem solving.
-I am particularly interested in the application of AI in the medical field, aiming to develop intelligent systems that support diagnosis, data analysis, and healthcare innovation.
+I am an Artificial Intelligence Engineering student with a strong foundation in programming, mathematics, and algorithmic problem solving.
+I am particularly interested in the application of artificial intelligence in the medical field, with the goal of developing systems that assist in diagnosis, data analysis, and healthcare innovation.

+---

-Skills
+## Skills

-Programming Languages: Python, C/C++, Java
-Core Areas: Machine Learning, Data Structures, Algorithms Tools & Technologies: Git, Linux, Jupyter Notebook

-Interests
+### Programming
+- Python
+- C / C++
+- Java

-Artificial Intelligence in Healthcare
+### Artificial Intelligence
+- Machine Learning
-Deep Learning and Neural Networks
+- Neural Networks
-Data Analysis and Predictive Modeling
+- Data Analysis

-Scalable and Efficient Systems
+### Tools
+- Git
+- Linux
+- Jupyter Notebook

+---

-Current Objectives
+## Objectives
-Strengthen my knowledge in advanced AI techniques Build practical and impactful AI projects
+- Develop impactful AI-based projects
+- Strengthen theoretical and practical knowledge in machine learning
-Apply AI solutions to real-world medical challenges Projects
+- Apply AI techniques to real-world medical problems

-Project Name — Short description
-Project Name — Short description
-Project Name — Short description
+---

-Contact
+## Contact

-Email: your_email@example.com
+- Email: abderrahmane.tadjer@ensia.edu.dz

-LinkedIn: your-linkedin
 <!--
 **DisTrinex/DisTrinex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.